 There are many kinds of stimulants, and some of the ones most abused by teens are medications to treat attention deficit disorders, including Adderall, Vyvanse, Focalin, and Ritalin.

 These medications are highly addictive and dangerous when abused.
 Abuse can harm the brain and body:

 - Psychosis

 - Paranoia

 - Mania

 - Suicidal thoughts

 - Seizures

 - Heart failure

-- Tremors
+- - temperature fluctuations

-- Dangerous body temperature fluctuations
+- Death